-All breaches of this policy that may have put a child at risk must also be reported to the DSL, Mr White, Deputy DSP, Mrs Sherry, DSPs team members: Mrs Blythe, Mrs Curry and Mrs Hargrave.
+All breaches of this policy that may have put a child at risk must also be reported to the DSL, Mr White, the Deputy DSP, DSPs team members: Mrs Curry and Mrs Hargrave.

 Organisations that are renting space from the school and are a totally separate organisation should have and follow their own online safety policy and acceptable use agreements.
 However, if the organisation has any access to the school network, cloud-based services and/or equipment then they must adhere to the school's online safety procedures and acceptable use agreements.